A large variety of shoulder injuries may occur during sports or athletic activities:

 In addition to the ligaments and rotator cuff, muscles in the upper back play an important role in keeping the shoulder stable.
 These muscles include the trapezius, levator scapulae, rhomboids, and serratus anterior, and they are referred to as the scapular stabilizers.
 They control the scapula and clavicle bones — called the shoulder girdle — which functions as the foundation for the shoulder joint.

-When one structure — such as the ligament system — becomes weakened due to repetitive stresses, other structures must handle the overload.
+When one structure — such as the ligament system of the shoulder — becomes weakened due to repetitive stresses, other structures must handle the overload.
 As a result, a wide range of shoulder injuries can occur in the throwing athlete.

 (Left) The labrum helps to deepen the shoulder socket.